-Board (SWRCB), or the Department of Toxic Substances Control, with copies of all documentation provided to the SCFD.
-Confirmation that the vapor intrusion risk has been adequately mitigated (if determined to be required) by the regulatory agency shall be received by the City prior to issuance of building occupancy permits.

-• Soil technical staff shall be made aware that unknown USTs, buried debris, or other potential adverse environmental condition may be discovered on the property.
+- The work shall be performed under the oversight of a regulatory agency, either by Santa Clara County Department of Environmental Health, California State Water Resource Control Board (SWRCB), or the Department of Toxic Substances Control, with copies of all documentation provided to the SCFD. - Soil technical staff shall be made aware that unknown USTs, buried debris, or other potential adverse environmental condition may be discovered on the property.
 If any one of these conditions is encountered, SCFD shall be notified and the specific condition appropriately remedied in accordance with the local, county, and state requirements.